nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 4. Press enter and QuickCache will tell you whether you got the question right.
 ![TestMCQStep4](./images/TestMCQStep4.png)
 You have successfully tested yourself on a multiple choice question!

-* Tests the flashcard at the specified `INDEX`
-* The index refers to the index number shown in the displayed flashcard list.
-* The index **must be a positive integer**  1, 2, 3, …
-* `CHOICE`(s) are displayed in the displayed choices list of the flashcard after `open INDEX` command is performed.
-* The `OPTION` refers to the index number of the specified `CHOICE`.
-* The `OPTION` **must be a positive integer** 1, 2, 3, …

-Examples:
-* `list` followed by `test 1 o/2` tests the 1st flashcard in the list with `OPTION 2` corresponding to the 2nd choice in the choices of the multiple choice question as the answer.

 ### Displaying statistics for a Flashcard: `stats`